 The project started with a meeting on site with the director Anthony Davies (who was wearing the best brogues I’d seen in a long while), which explored the idea of a trad Roman numeral painted directly to the stone facades.

-There was a really good feeling in the air as we ventured on to the flat rooftop and surveyed the extraordinary poetic elegance of St. Brides, Fleet street and St. Pauls.
+There was a really good feeling in the air as we ventured onto the flat rooftop and surveyed the extraordinary poetic elegance of St. Brides, Fleet street and St. Pauls.

-Artwork
+Brand Artwork development

 The numeral artwork came through from Nils Norman and the height was about 24” letter.
 Architect Iain Boal arrived from San Francisco, suggested we create something unique using the heritage feel of the area and the socialist movement at the heart of Mayday Rooms – with a gold leaf gilded glass fan light at a later stage.